GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 end-user experience.
 The instrumentation discussed is intended to be applicable permanently for the app, not just temporarily for the load test.

-The tutorial specifically addresses the question, “How will my app handle a load spike?”.
-In addition, the principles discussed apply to many other use cases as well, such as rolling out a new version of an app.
+The tutorial specifically addresses the question of how and app will handle a load spike.
+The principles discussed apply to many other use cases, as well, such as rolling out a new version of an app.
 Familiarity with JavaScript development of browser and Node.js apps, running Kubernetes, and basic use of Google Cloud will help.
 Running a similar scenario with languages other than JavaScript is possible with some adaptation.

 The architecture of the app is shown in this schematic diagram: